 Increasing Returns to Scale

 In figure 1, stage I represents increasing returns to scale.
-During this stage, the firm enjoys various internal and external economies such as dimensional economies, economies flowing from indivisibility, economies of specialization, technical economies, managerial economies and marketing economies.
+During this stage, the firm enjoys various internal and external economies such as dimensional economies, economies flowing from indivisibility, economies of specialization, technical economies, managerial economies, and marketing economies.
 Economies simply mean advantages for the firm.
 Due to these economies, the firm realizes increasing returns to scale.
 Marshall explains increasing returns in terms of “increased efficiency” of labor and capital in the improved organization with the expanding scale of output and employment factor unit.
-It is referred to as the economy of organization in the earlier stages of production.
+It is referred to as the economy of an organization in the earlier stages of production.

 Constant Returns to Scale

 In figure 1, stage II represents constant returns to scale.
 During this stage, the economies accrued during the first stage start vanishing and diseconomies arise.
 The term Diseconomies refers to the limiting factors for the firm’s expansion.
 The emergence of diseconomies is a natural process when a firm expands beyond a certain stage.
 In stage II, the economies and diseconomies of scale are exactly in balance over a particular range of output.
 When a firm is at constant returns to scale, an increase in all inputs leads to a proportionate increase in output but to an extent.

 A production function showing constant returns to scale is often called ‘linear and homogeneous’ or ‘homogeneous of the first degree.’
 For example, the Cobb-Douglas production function is a linear and homogeneous production function.